Martinb113/didyouknow/README.md

 5. **Phase 5 (Planned):** Full campaign deployment

 ## Development Notes
-- All emails follow a consistent dark mode design with AT&T branding
+- All emails follow a consistent modern design with AT&T branding
-- Templates include Outlook-specific optimizations for maximum compatibility
-- Interactive elements are designed to drive engagement and tool adoption
+- Templates include interactive elements to drive engagement
 - Supporting materials include transcripts for each topic area in the "transcripts" directory
 - Email scripts are documented in email_scripts.md